 - cohabit more uxorio

-When the property is held on the basis of a lease contracted by the spouse to whom the judge has recognized the right to live in the family home, no change will occur on the contractual relationship with the landlord.
+When the property is held on the basis of a lease contract of which the spouse to whom the judge has recognized the right to live in the family home is the tenant, no change will occur on the contractual relationship with the landlord.

-On the other hand, in the case of a lease stipulated with the spouse who, as a result of the separation, must leave the house in favor of the assignee, the latter happens in the contract and becomes the subject obliged to pay the fee.
-Article.
-6 of the 392 / 1978 Law expressly provides for taking over the lease in the event of personal separation allowing the preservation of the accommodation in favor of the separated spouse not having any contractual relationship with the lessor but jointly with the spouse in enjoyment.
+Conversely, in the case of a lease stipulated with the spouse who, following the separation, must leave the home in favor of the assignee, the latter takes over in the contract and becomes the subject obliged to pay the rent.
+The art.
+6 of Law 392/1978 expressly provides for the replacement of the lease contract in the event of personal separation, allowing the conservation of the accommodation in favor of the separated spouse not having original contractual relations with the landlord but shared with the tenant spouse in the enjoyment.

-When the asset is held as a loan, the provision of assignment does not cancel the loan contract and the spouse assignee of the property is required to return it to the loaner as soon as he requests it.
+When the asset is held on a free loan basis, the assignment provision does not invalidate the loan agreement and the spouse assigning the property is required to return it to the bailor as soon as the latter requests it.

 Armando Cecatiello, Lawyer Milan and Rome.

 Law Firm Cecatiello, specialized in family law, matrimonial lawyer, divorce lawyer, minor maintenance / custody.